Oil and gas industry in India: Strategic petroleum reserves

-Building petroleum reserves like underground tank storage, above-ground tank storage, and fully developed and ready-to-exploit in situ reserves is a lucrative proposition for an oil-importing country like India as the oil exporters charge exorbitant prices when the oil demand is little more than supply.
-The Indian Strategic Petroleum Reserve (SPR) is an emergency fuel store of total 5 Mt or 31.5 e6oilbbl of strategic crude oil enough to provide 10 days of consumption which are maintained by the Indian Strategic Petroleum Reserves Limited.
+Building petroleum reserves like underground tank storage, above-ground tank storage, and fully developed and ready-to-exploit in situ reserves is a lucrative proposition for an oil-importing country like India, as the oil exporters charge exorbitant prices when the oil demand is little more than supply.
+The Indian Strategic Petroleum Reserve (SPR) is an emergency fuel store of total 5 Mt or 250 e6oilbbl of strategic crude oil enough to provide 70 days of consumption, which are maintained by the Indian Strategic Petroleum Reserves Limited.
 Strategic crude oil storages are at 3 underground locations in Mangalore, Visakhapatnam and Padur, Udupi district, Karnataka with ready access to the refineries on the east and west coasts.
-Another method to build up strategic petroleum reserve at low cost is to develop a proven oil field for higher oil extraction rate and keeping it reserved for full production on an intermittent basis when the global oil price cross the set upper limit.
+Another method to build up strategic petroleum reserve at low cost is to develop a proven oil field for a higher oil extraction rate and keeping it reserved for full production on an intermittent basis when the global oil price crosses a set upper limit.

 Two more SPRs will add strategic petroleum reserves of 12 days in addition to 10 days of reserves achieved in Phase I. These SPRs under Phase II will be located at Chandikhol in Odisha and Padur in Karnataka.
-Indian refiners maintain 65 days of crude storage, and when added to the SPR storage planned and achieved takes the Indian crude storage tally to 87 days.
+Indian refiners maintain 65 days of crude storage, and when added to the SPR storage planned and achieved, it takes the Indian crude storage tally to 87 days.
 This is very close to the storage of 90 days mandated by IEA for member countries.
 The total storage figure is excluding the storage capacity of petroleum products with the marketing agencies and bulk consumers.
-India is also considering to store crude oil in other countries.
+India is also considering storing oil in other countries.